laher/promsortrules/README.md

 ## Formatting

-I use this tool to easily compare different prometheus rules files.
+I use this tool to compare prometheus rules files more easily.

- * You could use it to format your files in a consistent way: `promsortrules alerts.rules | tee tmp.rules && mv tmp.rules alerts.rules`
+ * You _could_ use its output to format your files in a consistent way: `promsortrules alerts.rules | tee tmp.rules && mv tmp.rules alerts.rules`
- * YMMV - I haven't thoroughly tested that the output, but it uses prometheus' parser completely.
+ * YMMV - I haven't thoroughly tested that the output works, but it is simply using prometheus' parser, so it should be OK.
+Just test it before using it in production.
  * Note: promsortrules reformats your rules in ways you might not love.
-It's a bit squashed, but it's consistent, which makes me happy.
+It's a bit squashed, but importantly it's consistent, which does make me happy.

 ## Thanks